Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 ASCII       =  01000001 01010100 01000111
 Nucleotides =         A        T        G
 ```
+The decoding methods use similar techniques to the encoding methods.
 Here is an overview of the implemented methods:

 * **bits_to_n_lut**.
 The most basic implementation.
 Two bits in, one byte character out.
 A small lookup table is used to
 convert bits to characters.